mbed-Infineon-XMC/HTTP_Server-Example/README.md

 //#define STATIC_IP
 ```
 **NOTE:** Use this option when connectiing the XMC directly to an network switch!<br/>
-**NOTE:** Connect the stdio UART to see which IP-Address the XMC gets from the DHCP server! // TX: P0_5, RX: P0_4<br/>
+**NOTE:** Connect the STDIO UART to see which IP-Address the XMC gets from the DHCP server! // TX: P0_5, RX: P0_4<br/>

 ![](https://github.com/hackdino/mbed_xmc_images/blob/master/http_example_1.png)

 **NOTE** Wireshark and ICMP (Ping...) are very helpful tools to debug or monitor your application!

 * Known Bugs
-- Only works if ethernet cable is pluged-in during start-up!
+- Only works if ethernet cable is plugged-in during start-up!
 Workaround: Create thread to monitor the ethernet link!<br/>
-- Click to the 'Toggle Led' button at the same time when the web-page is refreching can cause a missing button request because the TCP-Socket is already in used!
+- Click to the 'Toggle Led' button at the same time when the web-page is refreshing can cause a missing button request because the TCP-Socket is already in used!

 ## Step 1: Download mbed CLI